kimsjune/nextflow-chip/README.md

 1. Intersect peaks with each RepeatMasker repClass.
 2. Compute matrix for each repClass for all libraries of a sample except inputs.
 3. Plot a profile.

 ## To-do's and improvements
  - [ ] <sup>*</sup> for ChIP samples, `--scaleFactor` should be calcualted using `csaw` R package.
- - [ ] Finish writing deeptools process and update workflow.
+ - [x] Finish writing deeptools process and update workflow.
  - [ ] Include a new process that can generate RepeatMasker bed files, divided by repClass.
- - [ ] Mermaid markdown and plot.
+ - [x] Mermaid markdown.
- - [ ] Change hard-coded variables into parameters whenever appropriate.
+ - [x] Change hard-coded variables into parameters whenever appropriate.
- - [ ] Test out pipeline with a small genome or subsampled reads.
+ - [x] Test out pipeline with a small genome or subsampled reads.
+ - [ ] Separate main.nf into various modules.